 Statistics show that not only are children not moving enough, they are not moving in the ways they need to move from early infancy onward, dynamically.
 Research indicates that this contributes to an increase in rates of coordination disorders, learning disabilities, hyperactivity, sensory disorders and emotional disturbance in children.
 Though these issues may be visible, many are not easy for caregivers to identify.
 Lots of kids are getting “stuck,” but they need not stay that way!

 The presence and movement of adults matters!

-This film is not just about the moving child’s early development, it’s also about adults in Western culture reclaiming their connection with their own body and movement as a resource for parenting and teaching and how that impacts children.
+The first Moving Child Film: Supporting Early Development through Movement is not just about the moving child’s early development, it’s also about adults in Western culture reclaiming their connection with their own body and movement as a resource for parenting and teaching and how that impacts children.
 We can help get ourselves and our kids “unstuck”!
 Everyone has a birthright to movement.
 As we accept the invitation from children to move with them, and to revive dynamic expressive movement in our families, we reclaim the relationship between our body and our full humanity, and in doing so our children will thrive.

 Drawing on the knowledge of…

 The Moving Child Films draw on interviews with experts in developmental movement, psychology, physiotherapy, occupational therapy, neurology, psychiatry, dance/movement therapy, and cognitive science, including Dr. Carla Hannaford, Dr. Annie Brook, Bonnie Bainbridge Cohen, Susan Loman, Myrna Martin, Dr. Martha Eddy, Kalila Homann and Dr. Bruce Perry, among others.
 The films also features diverse parents and children inspired to do things differently and discover new ideas!